 3. Information channels

-4. Service times
+4. Service hours

 5. Admission to the service